davecoulter/YSE_PZ/docs/install.rst

 ******

 .. warning::
-	The following native install instructions are here for achival purposes only.
+	The following native install instructions are here for archival purposes only.
 We strongly recommend you do not use these instructions and use Docker instead.